 The Mountain Cloud Prison Project is evolving.
 We have a new name and will be using the Oxford Prison Phoenix Trust as a model.
-Our project is bringing mindful movement (yoga) and meditation practices into the New Mexico State Prison (PNM) and Santa Fe County Adult Detention Facility.
+Our project is bringing mindful movement (yoga) and meditation practices into the New Mexico State Prison (PNM).
 We have several yoga teachers ready to lead yoga classes in the prison and have begun one class at PNM, with more to follow.
 We hope to also offer yoga/meditation classes to correction officers within the prison.
 We also work closely with the Alternatives to Violence Project (AVP) which facilitates workshops on non violent communication with inmates and community members.
-And, we are helping the Santa Fe County Adult Detention Facility recruit volunteers to work in a variety of capacities in the county jail including education, AA and NA, athletics, yoga and meditation, communication skills and much more.

 Anyone interested in learning more about this program or interested in getting involved, please contact Johanna at the Mountain Cloud email.
 Working inside the prison is extremely rewarding, compelling and satisfying.
 It requires time and patience to become a volunteer because each volunteer is required take one or more volunteer training classes, undergo a security background check and, then cooperate with the prison officials to work out logistics and schedules.